 React Native Modalfy has type definitions for both TypeScript & Flow projects.
 The library itself uses Flow types for now.
 So if you do too: you get type checking out of the box, you're good to go.
-For TypeScript projects, all the types you need are exposed by the library: let's see how to use them together.

 Type checking ModalProvider / createModalStack